-Kim Grevler is a Licensed Clinical Social Worker (LCSW) and practices as a life coach in Brooklyn, New York, specializing in helping women meet their career, relationship, and personal goals.
+Kim Grevler is a Licensed Clinical Social Worker (LCSW) and practices as a life coach.
+Kim started her business, selfishladies, in 2016 where she specializes in helping women meet their career, relationship, and personal goals by learning how to put their needs first.
+Kim takes private clients, publishes articles on her blog, and runs her active instagram page as she cultivates her selfishladies movement, to teach women how to rid their anxiety by being selfish.
 She sees clients who may outwardly appear to be successful, driven women, but on the inside, struggle to feel fulfilled, set healthy boundaries, and overcome feelings of low self-importance.
 Women come to Kim when they are feeling stuck in one or more areas of their life and are ready to proactively work towards developing a stronger sense of self.

 Kim offers life, relationship, and career coaching to unlock challenges related to stress, guilt, and overwhelm.
 She works collaboratively with each client to understand and rewrite the stories they tell about themselves, build sustainable self-care practices, and find greater meaning in relationships and at work.

 Kim's goal is to help women learn to live more presently and move with confidence into the future.
 In addition to being a life coach, Kim was originally educated and trained as a Licensed Clinical Social Worker and utilizes her background as a therapist to best support her clients as well.
 She offers the convenience of remote video and phone sessions for busy professionals across the country.